AlexJWayne/Lysertron/README.md

 * CoffeeScript _(for the moment)_
 * WebGL capable browser

-If you have the above squared away, then you are ready to get your own local Echotron server.
+If you have the above squared away, then you are ready to get your own local Lysertron server.

 1. Clone the repository, cd into project directory.
 2. Install npm dependencies: `npm install`
 3. Start the local server: `bin/echotron server`
 4. Point your browser to: `http://localhost:3001/`

-## Anatomoy of the Echotron
+## Anatomoy of the Lysertron

-Echotron has 3 pools of layers.
+Lysertron has 3 pools of layers.
 When creating each scene, a random layer of each type is chosen and composited together.

 * **Background:** Renders first, paints entire frame.
 * **Midground:** Renders second, typically textures or adorns background.